LandOfTheRair/landoftherair.github.io/_docs/getting-started/gear-augmentation.md

 ## Enchanting / Metalworking

 Enchanting and Metalworking are abilities unique to the mage and warrior respectively.
-Every item has an internal cap of +5, and those +5 are "slots" that you can fill with either a mage enchant (Enos or Owts) or a metalworking upgrade (using a Copper, Silver, or Gold brick).
+Every item has an internal cap of +5, and those +5 are "slots" that you can fill with either a mage enchant (Enos or Owts) or a metalworking upgrade (using a Copper, Silver, or Gold brick. or a Fur item which bestows fire and ice protection).

 ### Craftable Items